 The Bank arranges its GBM business into two distinct sub-businesses, namely Financial Institutions Group ("FIG") and Institutional Clients Group ("ICG"), and Global Markets ("GM").
 FIG and ICG focus on provision of services such as deposit taking, payments and cash management, credit and lending and trade finance to multinational companies and financial institutions.
 On the other hand, GM provides clients with access to HSBC's worldwide treasury network and provides a range of foreign exchange and treasury products.
 Global Markets manages all of the Bank's foreign exchange and other market risks.

-Overall GBM's profit before tax increased by 48.7% due to foreign exchange ("FX") revenue generated from large corporates repatriation and import flows.
+Overall GBM's profit before tax increased to MUR109.0 (Dec 2021 - MUR75.1m)due to foreign exchange ("FX") revenue generated from large corporates repatriation and import flows.

 Corporate Centre ("CC")